New recursion formula for the interior polynomial based on non-expanding sets: Proof of main theorem

-Secondly, we will prove that we can assume that $f$ is a bijection.
-Consider the subset $S$ such that $|S|=|N_G(S)|$.
+\begin{proof}[Proof of Theorem \ref{main}] Firstly, we show that under the assumption $|S| = |N_G(S)|$, it suffices to consider the case where $f: S \to N_G(S)$ is a bijection.
 By the contraposition of Hall's Theorem, if does not exist a bijective function $f:S\to N_G(S)$ (i.e., there is no perfect matching between $S$ and $N_G(S)$), we have there exists $X\subseteq S$ such that $|X|>|N_G(X)|$.
 Therefore, we have $X\ne S$, and $X$ is a non-expanding set.
 We have

 Obviously, we have $N_G(X)=N_{G-J_2}(X)$.
 So, the set $X$ is non-expanding set of $G-J_2$.
 Therefore we get